kubevela/catalog/experimental/addons/redis-exporter/README.md

 ### Grafana Dashboard

-You can use Grafana dashboard to visualize the metrics.
+You can choose to install Grafana in the Kubernetes cluster manually, or use Grafana in a simple way by installing the [Grafana addon](https://github.com/kubevela/catalog/tree/master/addons/grafana) of KubeVela.
+And then you can use dashboard to visualize the metrics.

 Example Grafana screenshots: